-Don't forget to follow us on Facebook, LinkedIn, AngelList, Twitter.
+Don't forget to follow us on Facebook, LinkedIn, AngelList, and Twitter.

-Yes, we're based in Silicon Valley, but developers are all remote, from 15+ countries, including Poland, Philippines, Brazil, Russia, France, Ukraine, and United States.
+Yes, we're based in Silicon Valley, but our developers all contribute remotely from more than 15 countries, including Poland, the Philippines, Brazil, Russia, France, Ukraine, and the United States.

 The way we develop software is absolutely unique and revolutionary.
 We basically invented it.

-We break the project scope down to thousands of micro-tasks and compile the output into a single work product (four pending patents about this mechanism).
+We break the project scope down to thousands of micro tasks and compile the output into a single work product.
+(We have four pending patents for this mechanism.)

 We ensure that every incremental task preserves the required quality of the overall project.

 “I started to experiment with this idea six years ago, in 2009.
-Filed a number of patents, tested in a few dozens of open source projects and gave it a name.
+I've filed a number of patents, tested it in a few dozen open source projects, and gave it a name.
 It's called eXtremely Distributed Software Development (XDSD).
-I wrote a number of articles about it, on my blog.
-Interested in learning more about it?
-Just email me, we'll chat.” — Yegor Bugayenko, CTO of Teamed.io
+I also wrote a number of articles about it on my blog.
+Interested in learning more?
+Just email me and we'll chat.”

-Our teams are also working in open source projects, so you can check our code and compare it with what you've seen before, in other teams and from other programmers.
-Also, see the way we manage projects.
-All project communications are open, in Github.
-Check these recent projects:
+Our teams are also working on open source projects, so you can check our code and compare it with what you've seen before from other teams and other programmers.
+Also, check out the way we manage projects.
+All project communications are open in GitHub.
+Take a look at these recent projects:

-takes.org — true object-oriented and immutable Java web framework for UI web apps and RESTful APIs, an OOP alternative to Spring, Play Framework and other dinosaurs.
+takes.org — a true object-oriented and immutable Java web framework for UI web apps and RESTful APIs that serves as an OOP alternative to Spring, Play Framework, and other dinosaurs.

-rultor.com — virtual DevOps assistant, automating merge, release, and deploy operations, in on-demand Docker containers, communicating with over 100 open source projects through Github.
+rultor.com — a virtual DevOps assistant that automates merge, release, and deploy operations in on-demand Docker containers and communicates with over 100 open source projects through GitHub.

 Also see our full portfolio.

-You get an access to an unlimited talent pool because we pay high hourly rates for the best engineers.
-We are willing to pay up to $500/hour for an exceptionally talented programmer.
+You get access to an unlimited talent pool because we pay high hourly rates for the best engineers.
+We are willing to pay up to $500 per hour for an exceptionally talented programmer.
 You can't get that person on a payroll, no matter how interesting and well-funded your project may be.
-However, for a part-time assignment we can hire those talented programmers for your project.
+However, for a part-time assignment, we can hire those talented programmers for your project.